-Explore the east coast with a campervan hire in Port StephensEnter the "Blue Water Paradise” that is Port Stephens.
-See bottle-nose dolphins up close, hike along the Yacaaba and Tomaree headlands, experience deep sea fishing, snorkel, scuba dive, have tea at the romantic Inner Lighthouse and explore beautiful bays and sanctuaries.
-If you are a fan of sports, Port Stephens offers a variety of athletic venues.
+Enter the “Blue Water Paradise” that is Port Stephens.
+See bottle-nose dolphins up close, hike along the Yacaaba and Tomaree headlands, experience deep sea fishing, snorkelling and scuba diving, or have tea at the romantic Inner Lighthouse and explore beautiful bays and sanctuaries.
+If you’re a fan of sports, Port Stephens offers a variety of athletic venues.
 If you are taking a roadtrip in your rental campervan along Australia's east coast, don't miss exploring Port Stephens.
-Click here for more travel tips.

 View Campervan Rental Locations in Australia in a larger map